StGeorgios/StGeorgios/README.md

 Welcome to my GitHub profile!

 ## 🚀 About Me
-- 🔭 I’m currently working on **awesome projects**
+- 🔭 I’m currently working on my personal website
-- 🌱 I’m learning
+- 🌱 I’m actively c++
-- 💬 Ask me about
 - 📫 Reach me at: [your.email@example.com](mailto:your.email@example.com)
-- ⚡ Fun fact: I love coffee and building side projects ☕
+- ⚡ In my free time I run, read and play video games

 ---